 6. Speech Therapy

-There, a speech-language pathologist will guide your child through exercises to strengthen their oral motor muscles and improve their ability to eat and speak.
+Individuals with motor impairments involving the mouth will benefit from speech therapy.
+A speech-language pathologist guides your child through exercises to strengthen their oral motor muscles and improve their ability to eat and speak.

+Surgery for spastic CP is generally only recommended if other methods of management prove ineffective.
 The most common surgery for spastic cerebral palsy is selective dorsal rhizotomy.
-It involves cutting nerve roots at the spinal cord to relieve severely spastic muscles.
+It involves severing nerve roots at the spinal cord to relieve severely spastic muscles.

-Understanding Spastic CP: Key Points
+Understanding Spastic Cerebral Palsy: Key Points

+Although spastic cerebral palsy makes up approximately 80% of all cerebral palsy cases, everyone experiences it differently.
 As a result, management for cerebral palsy should be personalized to each individual’s unique symptoms.

 While cerebral palsy is a life-long condition, individuals with spastic CP may enhance their mobility by promoting neuroplasticity.
 With continuous practice and spasticity management, movement patterns may be improved.

 We hope this article helped you better understand what spastic CP is and how to manage it.